mgill25/chip8/readme.md

 - Made to allow video games to be easily programmable.
 - A large number of classic video games have been ported to Chip-8, such as Pong, Space Invaders, Tetris, Pac-Man.

+## Credits
+I took the structure of the code from the work done by Gynvael in C++.

+Go [here](https://gaming.youtube.com/channel/UCCkVMojdBWS-JtH7TliWkVg) for Gynvael's screencasts.